themindfulbit/difficulties.github.io/_drafts/writing-and-posting-on-ios-with-working-copy.md

 If you use Git to manage your site repository, then Working Copy may offer the functionality you need to move forward.
 Over the past couple of years this versatile app has gradually taken over much of my formerly-complicated iOS writing workflow.

-Working Copy is an iOS Git client that doubles as a decent text editor.
+Working Copy is an iOS Git client that doubles as a pretty nice text editor.
 My posts start in a `_drafts` folder, where they stay invisible to Github Pages but will show up on my dev server which is hosted on Digital Ocean.
 This isn’t strictly necessary unless you like to preview your posts before they go live.

 My header images usually come from Flickr Commons, which has a nearly endless supply of interesting, royalty-free images.
 Using the share sheet, you can take an image and send it directly to Working Copy, naming it whatever you like.

+{% include image.html class=“” title=“You can save to your repository right from Safari.” file=“safari-share.jpg” %}

-If you’ve got an image stored locally,
+If you’ve got an image saved locally, say you’ve made some edits in Pixelmator, you can do the same thing from there.

+{% include image.html class=“” title=“Pixelmator is great.” file=“pixelmator-share.jpg” %}

+It can even pull in files or photos directly, although unlike the share sheet interface it doesn’t give you a chance to rename them first.
+If you’re importing directly from the photo library, this can cause you to do a little searching for the new file, which gets named `asset.jpg`.
+Thankfully the new file hasn’t been committed yet, so it should have a green dot to highlight it.